2024 Mosquito Surveillance

 Adult Mosquitoes (carbon-dioxide trap data)

-During autumn, adult mosquito numbers are in decline, and remain low until spring weather triggers adult emergence of many species.
+During autumn and winter, adult mosquito numbers are in decline, and remain low until spring weather triggers adult emergence of many species.

 ---|---|---|